 Groups

-ISF Stratego events use the Swiss System which arranges for pairings of players with similar strengths.
-However the pairing rules for the first round are less than perfect: Let there be N players and let the players be sorted by their playing strength: 1 is the strongest and N is the weakest player.
-Then, supposed that N is even, player 1 plays against N/2+1, 2 plays against N/2+2, ….
-You can be virtually certain that in the first round the stronger players win against the weaker players.
+Most often the latter is used.
+However, the 1st round FIDE pairing is less than perfect: Let there be N players and let the players be sorted by their playing strength: 1 is the strongest and N is the weakest player.
+Then, supposed that N is even, player 1 plays against N/2+1, 2 plays against N/2+2, … You can be virtually certain that in the first round the stronger players win against the weaker players.
 This is not only frustrating for both players, but also it yields no significant information.
 In particular this is annoying if juniors are paired against seniors.

 MnemonicMeaning